BCDA-APS/epics-bluesky-vm/.create/README.md

 the installation steps from `./02a_epics_base_prerequisites.sh` (EPICS base installation) and onwards.
 At times, the user will be prompted for the password for additional software installs.

-Otherwise, continue through the following steps.
+Instead of running `./all_steps.sh`, continue through each of the following steps.

 ## EPICS base